rmaake1/terminal-rain-lightning/README.md

 *   Smooth ASCII rain effect with varying drop characters.
 *   Toggleable "Thunderstorm" mode for more intense rain and lightning.
+*   Sound effects for rain and thunder (requires ffplay from ffmpeg).
 *   Customizable rain and lightning colors via command-line arguments.
 *   Responsive to terminal resizing (clears and redraws).
 *   Lightweight and runs in most modern terminals.